|

 4. Amezyarak (Amiziras; also alternate for Semyaza)

-5. Amy (one partly of the order of powers and partly of the order of angels)
+5. Amy (one partly of the order of powers and partly of

 6. Anmael (identified with Semyaza)